turambar173/indigo-lbtda-onedata/README.md

 Finally, go to LBT Zone webpage and sign in with the `newuser` credentials.

-For more information about the used API check
+For more information about the used REST API check [this link](https://onedata.org/docs/doc/advanced/rest/onepanel/operations/add_user.html).
-[this link](https://onedata.org/docs/doc/advanced/rest/onepanel/operations/add_user.html).

 ### Create spaces and get support